Skip to main content Skip to local navigation

 Certified Athletic Therapists are best known for their quick-thinking on-field emergency care of professional and elite athletes.
 The first to respond when someone gets hurt, they are experts at injury assessment and rehabilitation.
 It’s that same mix of on-site care and active rehabilitation skills that makes Athletic Therapists so effective in treating the musculoskeletal (muscles, bones, and joints) injuries of all Canadians, whether on the field or in the clinic.

 Athletic therapists adhere to the Sports Medicine Model of care.
 They treat a wide range of patients, from kids with concussions to seniors recovering from hip replacement surgery, using various manual therapies, modalities, exercise prescription, and even bracing and taping.
-The treatment varies but the objective doesn’t: an Athletic Therapist's goal is to help clients return to their usual activities, whether that means playing competitive sports or walking to the mailbox and back.
+The treatment varies but the objective doesn’t: an Athletic Therapist's goal is to help patients return to their usual activities, whether that means playing competitive sports or walking to the mailbox and back.

 Certified Athletic Therapists can be recognized by the credential CAT(C).

-• Private sports medicine and therapy clinics
+• Private sports medicine and other therapy clinics

 • High school, amateur, and varsity athletics

-• Professional dance companies
+• Professional dance and film industries

-• Sales and marketing for performance and rehabilitation brands
+• Sales and marketing for health-related companies

 • Municipal government and industrial workplaces